smudge/undercover/README.md

+# Warning: This tool does not work.

+I never got around to finishing it. 😅

+For a similar tool that _does_ work, check out https://github.com/grodowski/undercover

 # Undercover

 Undercover is a tool for Ruby projects that will tell you two things about changes you make to code: